 To which Gunnar Schade, associate professor in Texas A&M’s Department of Atmospheric Sciences, answered:

 Thanks Rob Bradley for coming here to confirm Exxon’s (and by extension your) lies.

 This led to an exchange (ended by him on an assertion) which is reproduced below.

 Scientist as Advocate

-In addition to his professional work, Professor Schade is an activist, and a critic of “climate change deniers,” who tries “to help the public make sense of the global weirding of weather phenomena.”
+In addition to his professional work, Professor Schade is an activist, a critic of “climate change deniers,” and one who “to help the public make sense of the global weirding of weather phenomena.”
 His advocacy oeuvre includes:

 I am critical of “the climate crisis,” seeing instead a climate policy crisis of unaffordable, unreliable energy that brought the dark ages to Texas in February and that is currently lowering living standards in the United Kingdom and elsewhere (China, India, Japan, Spain, Germany, Africa) with winter just ahead.

 I rest my case with the experts from W. S. Jevons (1865) to Vaclav Smil today.
 I also defer to critics from Judith Curry to Steven Koonin on the inherent flaws in climate models that make them run “too hot.”

 Bradley: At Enron, it was the opposite.
 Telling the public there was a problem and arguing that it was not internally.
 ExxonMobil was right: affordable energy should not be sacrificed on an alter of climate alarmism.

 Gunnar Schade Thanks Rob Bradley for coming here to confirm Exxon’s (and by extension your) lies. https://www.sourcewatch.org/index.php?title=Institute_for_Energy_Research